 Skip advert

 Servicing

 The Enyaq will need servicing every two years or 18,750 miles, whichever comes first.
-That may seem like a long time to go without a check-up, but most electric vehicles require less maintenance due to the reduced complexity and fewer moving parts.
+That may seem like a long time to go without a check-up, but most electric vehicles require less maintenance due to their reduced complexity and fewer moving parts compared with a petrol or diesel car.
 Longer service intervals are normal in this area of the market and are just one more way electric car running costs are lower, consequently saving you a lot of money in the long run.

 Road tax

-All electric cars (including the Skoda Enyaq) are exempt from annual road tax, also known as vehicle excise duty (VED), until 2025.
-The same goes for the London Congestion Charge and the city’s Ultra-Low Emissions Zone (ULEZ).
-Company-car tax will be minimal, too, as the car falls into the 2% Benefit-in-Kind company-car tax band until at least April 2024.
+All electric cars (including the Skoda Enyaq) are exempt from annual road tax, also known as vehicle excise duty (VED), until April 2025.
+The same goes for the London Congestion Charge and the city’s Ultra-Low Emissions Zone.
+Company-car tax will be minimal, too, because the car falls into the 2 per cent Benefit-in-Kind company-car tax band until at least April 2025.

 Depreciation

-According to the latest industry figures, the Skoda Enyaq will retain anything between 50-54% of its initial asking price over three years and 36,000 miles of ownership.
+According to the latest industry figures, the Skoda Enyaq will retain anything between 50 and 54% of its initial asking price over three years and 36,000 miles of ownership.
 These relatively strong residuals should help keep monthly finance payments low, although a Tesla Model Y should hold onto more of its value over the same period, costing you less in the long run.

+Skip advert